“Just living is not enough. One must have sunshine, freedom and a little flower,” said Hans Anderson

 It is a vast area of southeast Alaska’s Inside Passage stretching north of the town of Gustavus.
 The bay is flanked by high peaks, including Mount Fairweather, and glaciers like the huge Grand Pacific Glacier.

-The area is a UNESCO world heritage site, a biosphere reserve and marine park sporting both brown and black bear species, wolf packs, coyote, moose, black-tailed deer, red fox, porcupine, marmot, beaver, lynx, two species of otter, mink, wolverine, and mountain goat.
+The area is a UNESCO world heritage site.
+It’s a biosphere reserve and marine park sporting both brown and black bear species.
+Also, you can see wolf packs, coyote, moose, black-tailed deer, red fox, porcupine, marmot, beaver, lynx, two species of otter, mink, wolverine, and mountain goat.

 Birds in the park include the bald eagle, golden eagle, five species of woodpecker, two species of hummingbird, four species of falcon, six species of hawk, osprey, and ten species of owl.